 Telehealth, remote patient monitoring, and precision medicine are rapidly transforming how health care is delivered and consumed.
-Join us as we explore opportunities to leverage digital health technologies and solutions to augment the care we provide today and shape the future of health.
+Digital health technologies and solutions are augmenting the care we provide today and shaping the future of health.

 CHAIR: Parisa Vatanka